|

 An

-ihsland ¤f quantum think~king.
+ihsland ¤f quantum thinkq~king.
 Quantum æmb¤dihmænts amd avatars ¤f mæmæos

 expræssed as quantum ihndihvihdual